joxda/j3colorstretch/index.md

 ## How to obtain
 You can try the binaries provided [here](https://github.com/joxda/j3colorstretch/releases/).
 These were compiled on several Ubuntu and macOS systems and statically linked to the OpenCV libraries so that there should not be any additional requirements.
-Once you downloaded the tar archive, you can unpack it (`tar xzvf j3colorstretch*tgz`) and move the batch script and j3colorstretch binary to your PATH.
+Once you downloaded the tar archive, you can unpack it (`unzip j3colorstretch*zip`) and move the batch script and j3colorstretch binary from the `j3colorstretch*/bin/` subdirectory to your PATH.
 Alternatively you can download the source code from the [github pages](https://github.com/joxda/j3colorstretch) and follow the instructions for compiling and installing there.

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/H2H5250BJ)